Sweet Disney classic is still lovely, despite stereotypes.

-Parents need to know that Disney's short-and-sweet tale of a shy little circus elephant with supersized ears is considered controversial, because of its depiction of the black crows.
-On the one hand, critics claim the crows (who were in fact all voiced by African-American actors) are animated minstrels, whereas Disney apologists say the crows are the only likeable characters besides Dumbo, his mom, and Timothy the mouse.
-If you're okay with the representation of the crows, there are still a couple of disturbing scenes, particularly when Mrs. Jumbo is captured after defending Dumbo.
+Parents need to know that Dumbo, Disney's short-and-sweet tale of a shy little circus elephant with supersized ears, is considered controversial because of its crow characters.
+On the one hand, critics claim the crows are animated minstrel parodies, while Disney apologists say the crows are the only likeable characters besides Dumbo, his mom, and Timothy the mouse.
+If you're OK with the representation of the crows, there are still a couple of disturbing scenes, particularly when Mrs. Jumbo is captured after defending Dumbo.
 Plus, Dumbo and Timothy accidentally get drunk and hallucinate the "Pink Elephants on Parade" segment, that's alternately trippy, creepy, and cute.
 Overall, the message is that we should celebrate and not mock each other's differences.

 Disney's classic animated tale of DUMBO begins when the stork delivers babies to the circus animals, including Mrs. Jumbo's baby, an elephant with enormous ears.
 The other elephants laugh at him and call him Dumbo, but Mrs. Jumbo loves him very much.
 When Dumbo is mistreated, she is furious and raises such a fuss that she is locked up.
 Dumbo is made part of the clown act, which embarrasses him very much.
 He is a big hit and, celebrating his good fortune, accidentally drinks champagne and becomes tipsy.
 The next morning, he wakes up in a tree, with no idea how he got there.
 It turns out that he flew!
 He becomes the star of the circus, with his proud mother beside him.

-Families can talk about empathy by asking kids how they would feel if everyone laughed at them the way the animals laugh at Dumbo.
+Families can talk about how they would feel if everyone laughed at them the way the animals laugh at Dumbo.
 Why do the other elephants laugh at Dumbo's ears?
 How does that make him feel?
 What can kids do when they're laughed at or bullied?

 Talk about friendship.
 How important it is to Dumbo to have a friend like Timothy?
 Why does Timothy tell Dumbo he needs the feather to fly?
 How does he learn that he does not need it?